-Change in assumptions at year ended 31 March 2013: Approximate % increase to Employer Liability Approximate monetary amount (£000) 0.5% decrease in Real Discount Rate 10% 21,817 1 year increase in member life expectancy 3% 6,332 0.5% increase in the Salary Increase Rate 3% 7,005 0.5% increase in the Pension Increase Rate 7% 14,428
+Change in assumptions at year ended 31 March 2014: Approximate % increase to Employer Liability Approximate monetary amount (£000) 0.5% decrease in Real Discount Rate 11% 24,721 1 year increase in member life expectancy 3% 7,032 0.5% increase in the Salary Increase Rate 3% 8,149 0.5% increase in the Pension Increase Rate 7% 16,068

-8 Accounting Standards that were issued but not yet adopted
+3.8 Accounting Standards that were issued but not yet adopted

 There is a requirement in the Code to disclose the expected impact where a new accounting standard has been issued but not yet adopted.
 Changes to accounting standards that came into effect on or before 1 January are not expected to have an impact on the Fund.
+Several new standards come into effect in 2014/15, namely IFRS 13 Fair value measurement, IAS 32 Financial instruments presentation and annual improvements to IFRSs 2009-2011 cycle.